 Parsley leaves can turn yellow because of root rot or crown rot caused by saturated soil, or as a sign of stress due to a lack of water, however, parsley leaves can also turn yellow as a result of aphid or spider mite infestation.

-In the case of parsley leaves turning yellow due to root rot or crown rot, prevention and best practices of care, are better then cure but saving parsley from turning yellow due aphids, spider mites and dehydration is relatively easy to resolve.
+In the case of parsley leaves turning yellow due to root rot or crown rot, prevention and best practices of care, are better than cure but saving parsley from turning yellow due to aphids, spider mites, and dehydration is relatively easy to resolve.

 Keep reading to learn how to implement the solution for each cause of parsley leaves turning and save your herbs!

 Parsley Turning Yellow: Root Rot and Fungal Disease